Liam Smeeth MBChB FRCGP FFPH FRCP MSc PhD

 I am involved in wide range of teaching activities and was previously course director of the MSc epidemiology and then chair of the exam board.

 My major interests are in disease aetiology and drug treatments.
 Two key elements of this work are the use of clinical data derived from primary care for epidemiological research, and utilising genetic research to inform our knowledge of the underlying causes of disease.
-I also have an interest in non-communicable disease epidemiology in low-income countries, with a particular focus on cardiovascular disease.
-Examples of recently completed projects include studies establishing that acute infection could trigger both arterial and venous vascular events and work on environmental triggers of myocardial infarction.
+I also have an interest in non-communicable disease epidemiology in low-income countries, with a particular focus on cardiovascular disease and diabetes.
+Examples of completed projects include studies establishing that acute infection could trigger both arterial and venous vascular events and work on environmental triggers of myocardial infarction.
 I have an on-going interest in pharmacoepidemiology, particularly around cardiovascular drugs.
-For example, we recently demonstrated an increased risk of stroke associated with exposure to anti-psychotic drugs.
+For example, we demonstrated an increased risk of stroke associated with exposure to anti-psychotic drugs.
 Other interests include intervention trials, systematic reviews and health inequalities.

 - Clinical databases